 I run a network in my day job, so enterprise-type network equipment is not unfamiliar to me.
 I want to run multiple VLANs, or Virtual LANs.
 In the past, an affordable consumer solution would be something from, say, MikroTik.
 A 5-port Gigabit Ethernet switch from MikroTik costs about US$40.
 An 8-port switch would start to get somewhat expensive.
 I want 8 ports, and I want cheaper.

 The TP-Link TL-SG108E seems like a pretty good deal.
-Selling at around S$45, depending on which seller, this is a 8-port Gigabit Ethernet managed switch that offers VLAN features, traffic prioritisation, network monitoring, and even SNMP.
+Selling at around S$45, depending on which seller, this is a 8-port Gigabit Ethernet managed switch that offers VLAN features, traffic prioritisation, and network monitoring.

 With an all-metal body, the TL-SG108E is very well-built too.